Mostly fair weather conditions are forecast for Monday.

 Ignitions began on Thursday, October 24th on portions of the Bright Angel Prescribed Fire.
 Approximately 20 acres were treated.

 Planned North Rim Prescribed Fires as of October 23, 2013:

 During an active fire, more detailed information is available from:

 Listen to the Weather Forecast for Grand Canyon (NOAA Weather Radio)

 The Fire Danger Rating at Grand Canyon National Park is:

 For more fire information in and around Grand Canyon National Park, visit the Arizona Emergency Information Network, the official site for alerts and bulletins on emergencies and disasters in Arizona, including public health and safety advisories, homeland security alerts and disaster relief bulletins.

-Today's Fire Danger Rating on the North and South Rims of the park is: Moderate
+Today's Fire Danger Rating on the South Rim of the park is: High

 Learn more about the Fire Management program at Grand Canyon National Park.

 View photos of Grand Canyon's Fire and Aviation program.